zeditor01/zowetools/docs/deploying_zowe.md

 ## 5. Preparing the zowe.yaml file of parameters

 The entire Zowe deployment is defined by the zowe.yaml file.
+This configuration file is used by
+1. the ZWE INSTALL script to create the ZOWE installation datasets
+2. the ZWE INIT script to customise the ZOWE instance
+3. at Zowe runtime

 If you've not come across yaml files yet, yaml stands for 'yet another markup language'.
 The zowe.yaml file is documented [here](https://docs.zowe.org/stable/appendix/zowe-yaml-configuration/).
 It has 6 sections